F5Networks/f5-cloud-failover-extension/docs/userguide/installation.rst

 .. _upload-install:

-Upload and install the Cloud Failover Extension file on each BIG-IP
+Upload and install the Cloud Failover Extension (CFE) file
 -------------------------------------------------------------------
-After you download the RPM, you must upload and then install it on each BIG-IP system.
+After you download the RPM, with CFE version 1.15.0 or earlier you must upload and then install RPM on each BIG-IP system.
+However, with the CFE version 2.0.0 or later, uploading and installing the RPM on one BIG-IP system results in auto file transfer and CFE installation in rest of the BIG-IP systems that are part of same device group.
 You can use the BIG-IP Configuration utility or cURL (alternatively, you can use SCP to upload the file to **/var/config/rest/downloads**, but you will still have to use the cURL command to install the package).
 Use only one of the following procedures.

 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

    Cloud Failover Extension supports BIG-IP version 14.1.X and later.